advancedresearch/advancedresearch.github.io/blog/2020-01-18-the-secret-behind-the-2019-logo.md

 ### Summary This Far

-This relatively simple idea represents three sophisticated mathematical ideas:
+This relatively simple setup represents three sophisticated mathematical ideas:

 - Construction of rational shapes using fractals
 - Playing with context-sensitive grammar